Returning to school in September

 IMPORTANT INFORMATION RE COVID-19

-To help reduce the spread of coronavirus, if your child develops symptoms of coronavirus within 48 hours of being in school they should have a test.
-If the test result is positive, parents are asked to please let the school know as soon as possible so we can identify and contact pupils and staff who were direct contacts of the positive case as they will need to self-isolate for 10 days.
+To help reduce the spread of coronavirus, if your child develops symptoms of coronavirus within 48 hours of being in school they should have a PCR test.
+If the test result is positive, parents are asked to please let the school know as soon as possible so we can identify and contact pupils and staff who were direct contacts of the positive case.

 For example - your child is in school on Friday .
 On Sunday (i.e. within 48 hours of them being in school), they develop Covid-19 symptoms.
 They have a test on Monday and on Tuesday you find out that it is positive - please let school know as soon as possible.

 Please help us look after everyone in the Meadowside community and their families, many of whom are very vulnerable to Covid-19, by following this information.

 Wirral Council has created a quick guide for parents and carers in Wirral around Coronavirus absence explaining what to do if your child or someone in your household shows symptoms of COVID.
 Please click on the link below: